RoonMoonlight/EnhancedMod/ets2e/MAPCOMBO.md

+# Notice
+Any issues requesting South Korea Map will be closed and locked immediately without any warning.
+For more info [see here](https://github.com/MysticMoonlight/EnhancedMod/issues/6).

 # Starlight ETS2 Map Combos
 Welcome to Starlight ETS2 Map Combos!
 We decided to share the map combo that we use.